Percentile Calculator

 $$50^{th}\ Percentile(L₅₀)=CAD\ 22,000$$

-Therefore, approximately 50% of postgraduate diploma course program fees fall below CAD 22,000.
+This means that approximately 50% of the postgraduate diploma course fees fall below CAD 22,000.

-The Relationship of Percentiles and Other Position Measures
+The Relationship Between Percentiles and Other Measures of Position

-• 50th percentile is equal to the Median value and the second quartile of the data set.
+- The 50th percentile is equal to the median value and the second quartile of a dataset.

-In the same way, you can build the following important relationships between percentiles and quartiles:
+Similarly, you can establish the following key relationships between percentiles and quartiles:

-• 25th percentile is equal to the first (lower) quartile of the data set.
+- The 25th percentile is equal to the first (lower) quartile of the dataset.

-• 75th percentile is equal to the third (upper) quartile of the data set.
+- The 75th percentile is equal to the third (upper) quartile of the dataset.

-Therefore, in Example 1, we can build the following relationships:
+Therefore, based on Example 1, we can establish the following mathematical relationship:

 Median = Second quartile = 50th Percentile (P₅₀) = CAD 22,000